 How Do You Paint a Gelcoat Boat?

-Painting your boat will not only increase its value but also breathe new life into its appearance.
+Painting your boat will increase its value and bring new life into its appearance.
 The major steps to follow when applying gelcoat to your boat are:

 Step 1: Determine the Existing Surface